ebyildiz/chat-app/README.md

 # MyCuteChat ![til](./src/icon.png)

-A small, cute chat app I built to learn more about web sockets and api servers, and ship something real.
+A small, cute chat app I built to learn more about web sockets and api servers, and ship a full-stack web application.

 🩷 The Stack: